PumpMagic/Swift-SDK/README.md

 1. Clone this repository
 1. Install Carthage on your system, if it isn't already installed
 1. From the repository root, run `./bin/setup` to pull Carthage dependencies
-1. Open SwiftSDK.xcworkspace in Xcode and develop
+1. Open KnurldSDK.xcworkspace in Xcode and develop
-1. If running tests, populate your Knurld API credentials in SwiftSDKTests/TestCredentials.swift
+1. If running tests, populate your Knurld API credentials in KnurldSDKTests/TestCredentials.swift